moulydewan/unified-retrieval-eval/setup.md

 ### Custom Models

+You can add more models with local ollama.
 Add new models to `configs/models.yaml`:

 ```yaml
 open: